abdulrahman-elnabawi/Parallel-Best-First-Minimax-Search/README.md

-# This repo has a Parallel MIN-MAX Algorithm

 # Parallel Best-First Minimax Search

 This project implements a **parallelized version of the Best-First Minimax Search algorithm**, designed to efficiently evaluate game trees in two-player, zero-sum games.
 By leveraging multithreading, the algorithm aims to improve performance over traditional sequential approaches.